 Q: How can brands stand out in such a competitive market?

 “I think any brand looking to stand out at any time really has to pay attention to the basics and one of them is truly understanding your audience and understanding [what] their wants and desires are, and connecting with them on some kind of emotional level so it’s not just a transaction.
 Having worked with different companies with different philosophies, that was one of the things that always struck me - the difference between say Apple and Dell.
 We never had any conversations at Dell about making emotional connections with people and that was almost all we talked about at Apple.

-“So, it’s really a question of building loyalty, which you want to do in any environment, and to do that you have to really respond to people’s values, and you have to project your own values to attract people who are like-minded.
+“So, it’s really a question of building loyalty, which you want to do in any environment, and to do that you have to really respond to people’s values, and you have to project your own values to attract like-minded people.
 When you connect with your values, it isn’t just a fleeting thing like a single transaction based on money, it’s more of an attachment thing so it helps you in the present - but more importantly, it also creates loyalty.

 “This is something people don’t really think too much about, with the way Steve Jobs worked.
 Back at the beginning when the company was struggling, when Steve returned, he did a lot of things that had long-term effects and at the time people thought it was a waste of money, but he was trying very consciously to build this eco-system one little step at a time.
 Suddenly, Apple has this eco-system that draws people in and keeps people in, and this was part of his long-term plan done through connecting with people on an emotional level.”